jbowler432/tenable-tg-tag-report/README.md

 # tenable-tg-tag-report
 ```
+*** This tool is not an officially supported Tenable project ***

-Generates licensed asset count and vuln counts grouped by target groups
+Uses the public APIs for tenable.io to generate licensed asset count and vuln counts grouped by target groups
 and tags.
+Useful to understand the breakdown of licensing and vulns across groups

 run with